lainth/calculator/README.md

 #JS Calculator

-## A basic calculator with a graphical UI
+## A calculator with a graphical UI